 Please have a look at Bob's weekly narrative report on what was seen on his Central Park walks during the past week.
 A good way to predict what birds you will likely see on this week's walks.

 ASIAN RAPTORS When not in Central Park, Bob sends several months each fall conducting raptor migration research in

 Thailand and Nepal.
 Read his 2013 Nepal report covering Steppe Eagles & other species.
 Links to Bob's many other studies on Asian raptors and NYC flora are on his Papers and Research page.

 A few birds you might see in Central Park during spring migration.
 Top row (l to r): black & white warbler, chestnut-sided warbler, hooded warbler (above), magnolia warbler (below), prairie warbler.
-Second row: wood thrush; palm warbler; indigo bunting, yellow-rumped warbler (above), pine warbler (below).
-Third row: eastern bluebird, scarlet tanager, rose-breasted grosbeak, hermit thrush, red-tailed hawk (resident year round).
+Middle row: wood thrush; palm warbler; indigo bunting, yellow-rumped warbler (above), pine warbler (below).
+Bottom row: eastern bluebird, scarlet tanager, rose-breasted grosbeak, hermit thrush, red-tailed hawk (resident year round).
 Photos by Deb Allen.